amfoss/praveshan/README.md

 # Fresher's Contest - FOSS@Amrita

 This test is meant for the people who are interested in joining the [FOSS@Amrita](https://github.com/amfoss) club.
-Follow the below tasks and submit an Issue in this repository so that we can check your progress among all the people.
+Follow the below tasks and submit an ISSUE in this repository so that we can check your progress among all the people.

 ## Base Rules